MSSRPRAD/ml-models-2/README.md

 3) Jatin Jindal

 Description:
-- Implementation of Various Machine Learning Models
+- Implementation of Various Machine Learning Models.
-- Using Numpy and Pandas
+- Using Numpy, Pandas and Keras (for neural netowrks only).
 - Models implemented: Naive Bayes, Artificial Neural Networks